 West has 4 spades: 56817

 West is a 55% favorite to hold the ♥Q. You’re okay the 1% of the time when it is stiff but doomed the 7% of the time West has ♥Qxxx.
-So line A, finding the ♥Q, works 48% of the time.
+Also East has the stiff queen 1% which also works.
+So line A, finding the ♥Q, works 49% of the time.
 West has the ♠J 51% of the time, a curiously a bit less than the 57% of the time he holds four spades.
 The defense to finessing the ♠J where West is able to ruff a diamond with ♥xx is rare, available just 0.3% of the time.
-So line B, finessing the ♠J, works just over 50% of the time, edging out line A.
+The 1% of the time East has the stiff queen doesn’s help line B because it only serves to returns the number of undertricks East has the ♠J. So line B, finessing the ♠J, works just over 50% of the time, edging out line A by less than 2%.